junxit/us-congress-bills-115/metadata.md

 - 2017-01-10 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-01-10 — Referred to the Committee on Foreign Affairs, and in addition to the Committee on the Judiciary, for a period to be subsequently determined by the Speaker, in each case for consideration of such provisions as fall within the jurisdiction of the committee concerned.
 - 2017-01-10 — Sponsor introductory remarks on measure.
 (CR E40)
+- 2017-03-29 — Committee Consideration and Mark-up Session Held.
+- 2017-03-29 — Ordered to be Reported in the Nature of a Substitute (Amended) by Voice Vote.
+- 2017-06-06 — Considered under suspension of the rules. (consideration: CR H4632-4638)
+- 2017-06-06 — DEBATE - The House proceeded with forty minutes of debate on H.R.
+390.
+- 2017-06-06 — Motion to reconsider laid on the table Agreed to without objection.
+- 2017-06-06 — Mr. Royce (CA) moved to suspend the rules and pass the bill, as amended.
+- 2017-06-06 — On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote. (text: CR H4632-4633)
+- 2017-06-06 — Passed/agreed to in House: On motion to suspend the rules and pass the bill, as amended Agreed to by voice vote.(text: CR H4632-4633)
+- 2017-06-06 — The title of the measure was amended.
+Agreed to without objection.